Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 Hillary Clinton said it was a mistake for the U.S. to have Britain, France, and Germany head up nuclear talks with Iran over the past two and a half years.

-Last week Iran resumed nuclear research in a move Tehran claims is for energy, not weapons.
+Last week, Iran resumed nuclear research in a move Tehran claims is for energy, not weapons.

 Hillary Clinton said, I believe that we lost critical time in dealing with Iran because the White House chose to downplay the threats and chose to outsource the negotiations.

-The drive-bys are not going to remind anybody of their own previous reports, like we are doing today.
+The drive-bys are not going to remind anybody of their own previous reports like we are doing today.

-So here's Mrs. Clinton through her spokesman today saying, Well, this is it goes to show you just how diplomacy can work.
+So here's Mrs. Clinton through her spokesman today saying, well, this goes to show you just how diplomacy can work and that Bush's cowboy approach is not the way to go on this.

 This is diplomacy.

-This is exactly what Mrs. Clinton said.
+This is exactly what Mrs. Clinton is saying.

-Diplomacy wasn't working from the French and the Germans and uh and uh the Brits.
+Mrs. Clinton was upset diplomacy wasn't working from the French and the Germans and the Brits.

-There's a Washington Post story, and the date of this story is February 2007.
+Even more in this story, there's a Washington Post story, and the date of this story is February 2, 2007, calling Iran a danger.

-But Clinton also called for a dialogue with countries hostile to Israel, including Iran and Syria as a way to promote peace in the Middle East.
+But Clinton also called for a dialogue with countries hostile to Israel, including Iran and Syria, as a way to promote peace in the Middle East.

-I have advocated engagement with our enemies and Israel's enemies, uh, Clinton told a crowd of Israel supporters on Thursday.
+I have advocated engagement with our enemies and Israel's enemies, Clinton told a crowd of Israel supporters on Thursday.

 I believe we can gain valuable knowledge and leverage from being part of a process again that enables us to get a better idea of how to take on and defeat our adversaries.